Lauren McCarthy

-Lauren Lee McCarthy is a Chinese-American artist and computer programmer based in Los Angeles.
+Lauren Lee McCarthy is an American artist and computer programmer based in Los Angeles.
 McCarthy creates artworks that use a variety of media and techniques, including performance, artificial intelligence and programmed computer-based interaction.
 She created p5.js, an open-source and web-based version of the software Processing.

 Education

 McCarthy graduated from MIT with a BS in Computer Science and a BS in Art and Design.
 At MIT she studied technology's impact on physical interactions with her work Tools For Improved Social Interactions, where she made an Anti-Daydreaming Device, a Happiness Hat, and a Body Contact Training Suit out of a knitted, wearable material.
 The devices included sensors to monitor the wearer and evoke uncomfortable stimuli if the user is not doing what the piece is designed to achieve.
 For example, if the user does not smile big enough while wearing the Happiness Hat a spike would poke the back of their neck.
 For her thesis at MIT, McCarthy focused on the similarities between virtual and physical interactions by comparing gym culture and social networking culture.

 McCarthy received her MFA degree from UCLA in 2011, where she has been an assistant professor since 2016.